thapaBurg/thapaday02/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      *   Apply to the University of Lynchburg (or other American universities)
+      *   Get Admission at the University of Lynchburg (and other US Universities)

-      *   Successful Admissions
+      *   Help with University Admissions

-      *   Preparation for academics, university life, career, US immigration, and more
+      *   Preparation for US academics, university life, career, immigration, and more